 Traditionally, family enterprises have been served by business, financial and legal professionals.
 This institute will be taking a different approach and creating new knowledge.
 We’ve opted to form the institute purely out of internationally leading researchers under the direction of our own Peter Jaskiewicz, author of the recently published, 35 Questions that Next Generation Members in Enterprising Families Ask— already acknowledged as one of the most influential books on the subject.

-Our Vision: To become one of the leading HUBs for family enterprise knowledge creation and next generation training
+To become one of the leading HUBs for family enterprise knowledge creation and next generation training

 As part of the Telfer School of Management, our institute is proof positive of the school’s commitment to using business insights to inform the development of a better Canada and a better world.
 The better our country becomes at understanding and supporting family enterprise, the more dynamic and stable our economy will become.